 - SAMPLE COURSE PLANS

-A minimum of 42 credit hours in communication is required for a major.
+Effective fall semester 2023, a minimum of 33 credit hours in communication is required for a major.
 See how to complete a major or minor in 2-, 3- or 4-years.
 Use our checklist to make sure you are on track for your communication major or minor.

 Official degree completion requirements can be found on degree audit in plus.hope.edu.